BCoDTT/SSD1306-callliope/docs/reference/oled/shownumber.md

-# show number on OLED
+# Show number on OLED

 Displays a number on the OLED module.